 The center Safety Officer must perform the following activities to ensure that students and staff are familiar with all center fire alarms and evacuation procedures:

-1. Center Safety Officers must perform and log monthly inspections of:
+1. Center Safety Officers and/or Facilities Maintenance Manager must perform and log monthly inspections of:

 (c) Illuminated exit signs